chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 To add a provisionable to a provisioning package:

 1. Right-click the provisioning package, select **New**, then select the type of provisionable that you want to add.
 For example, to add an Amazon Web Services EC2 AMI, select **aws** > **ec2.InstanceSpec**.
 1. Fill in the provisionable properties.
-For example, some of the properties for an `aws.ec2.instanceSpec`:
+For example, some of the properties for an `aws.ec2.instanceSpec` are:

     ![Create new provisionable (aws.ec2.InstanceSpec)](images/provisioning-create-new-provisionable-02.png)

-1. Click **Save**.

-### Add a provisioner to a provisionable

-You can optionally add a provisioner (such as Puppet) to a provisionable:

-1. Right-click the provisionable, select **New**, then select the type of provisioner that you want to add.
-For example, to add a Puppet manifest, select **provisioner.Manifest**.
-1. Fill in the configuration for the provisioner.
 1. Click **Save**.

 ## Step 4 Add a template to a package